QuiteBuilder/quitebuiler/docs/_posts/multi-layer-data-pipeline-architecture-pattern/2025-08-01-part-7-production-lessons.md

 - **< 30 second recovery time** from most failure scenarios
 - **Zero data loss** across thousands of processing interruptions

 The architecture patterns work.
 But production requires constant vigilance, monitoring, and optimization.
-The system that emerges is far more sophisticated than what you initially designedand that's exactly as it should be.
+The system that emerges is far more sophisticated than what you initially designed and that's exactly as it should be.

 ---

-*Building production systems is not just about writing codeit's about creating resilient, observable, cost-effective operations that your team can maintain and improve over time.
+*Building production systems is not just about writing code it's about creating resilient, observable, cost-effective operations that your team can maintain and improve over time.
 The patterns in this series provide the foundation, but your production experience will shape the final system.*

 **Series Complete**: [� Part 6 - Dual HTTP/WebSocket Strategy](./part-6.md)